e18e/e18e/docs/guide/cleanup.md

 Once you identify a package that has potential for replacement, create an issue in our [cleanup-repository](https://github.com/es-tooling/ecosystem-cleanup) to inform other community members.

-Next, use[fuzzymas tool](https://github.com/fuzzyma/e18e-tools) to find the dependents of the package.
+Next, use [fuzzymas tool](https://github.com/fuzzyma/e18e-tools) to find the dependents of the package.
 You can find documentation on how to use the tool in its README.

 Here’s an example that displays the top 100 dependents of `lodash`: